cyberhaxutp/.github/profile/README.md

 ## Sponsorship

 We are actively seeking sponsors for CYBERHAX!
-Please help support our mission along by reaching out to [hello@cyberhax.club](mailto:hello@cyberhax.club).
+Please help support our mission by reaching out to [hello@cyberhax.club](mailto:hello@cyberhax.club).